 Sleep Initiatives

 The RAND Report results received a lot of media attention since publication.
 Subsequently, initiatives to improve America’s sleeping problem are growing.
 Among those initiatives is Big Health, which has deployed its online sleep therapy, Sleepio, to 1 million workers at 20 different employers.
 Some of the employers include Boston Medical Center, LinkedIn, Oxford University, Comcast, etc. Many companies are also providing their employees with Sense devices.
-Sense is a sleep-monitoring gadget, developed by the startup Hello.
-Just this week, the 28-Day Sleep Revolution Challenge – based on Arianna Huffington’s best seller “The Sleep Revolution” – kicked off.
-Essentially, the challenge prompts people to get at least 7-hours of sleep every night.
+Sense is a sleep-monitoring gadget developed by the startup Hello.
+Just this week, the 28-Day Sleep Revolution Challenge – based on Arianna Huffington’s bestseller “The Sleep Revolution” – kicked off.
+Essentially, the challenge prompts people to get at least 7 hours of sleep every night.

-Similarly, Aetna incentivizes sleep by offering cash bonuses to the employees that sleep seven hours a night.
+Similarly, Aetna incentivizes sleep by offering cash bonuses to employees who sleep seven hours a night.
 With Aetna being a core insurance carrier, Empower Brokerage is proud to work with a company that prioritizes its employees in addition to its large client base.
 For quotes on Aetna products, call us today – (844) 410-1320.

 Have Health Insurance Questions?

-Insurance is oftentimes overwhelming, and we want to shed light on the industry by answering your questions.
-Comment below and your question may be the topic of our next post!
+Insurance is often overwhelming, and we want to shed light on the industry by answering your questions.
+Comment below, and your question may be the topic of our next post!

 If you liked this article, share it with your friends!